Puppy Training 101: 3 Essential Things to Teach Your Puppy First

 When it comes to helping our puppies learn new skills and behaviors, we always say that it takes time AND training to shape the behavior and that’s definitely true with the Self Soothe skill.
 You can’t just let it go and hope time will fix things.
 Your job is to put in the training so your pup can learn this important skill that will benefit him – and you – for a lifetime.

 There’s one more added twist to teaching the Self Soothe skill: while it is important to teach our puppies to be content with being alone, we also have to keep them below their panic threshold while doing so.

 If our puppies panic to the point of having an accident or potentially hurting themselves, we are creating a negative experience and no learning is taking place.
 So it has to be done just in that sweet spot between normal puppy fussing and complaining, but not so far that we see puppy panic.

 When your puppy knows how to self-soothe it’s also going to help you a lot when it comes to some of the more undesirable behaviors like biting and chewing.
 If we can teach our pups to be content with some of their own toys – instead of our fingers, arms, pants or shoes – we will have better results when we redirect their attention to the desired behavior.

 Interested in learning more?
+Let's start with the 6 essentials of 8-week-old puppy training and what to do when you feel, “my dog doesn't listen to me.”
 Then you’ll also want to check out these related blogs.

 Name one skill we never ever want to teach our puppy?
 Which of the 3 skills have you found most useful?
 Share your comments below.